Moi International Sports Centre Kasarani under floodlights during a Harambee Stars qualifier, main stand and athletics track in view

 Accessibility

-• local_parking Accessible parking at East Car Park Bays 1–18 — reserved, book via Mookh or FKF portal
+• Accessible parking at East Car Park Bays 1–18 — reserved, book via Mookh or FKF portal

-• family_restroom Accessible washrooms at every concourse stairwell
+• Accessible washrooms at every concourse stairwell

 Where to stay and eat nearby